-We are excited to update you on the projects we have been working on in the Sherr Lab and have put together a newsletter where members of our lab have provided short summaries of their ongoing work.
-We will be mailing out a paper copy to all research participants.
-If you would like a paper copy please contact Brieana.Fregeau@ucsf.edu.
-Click on the here to view a PDF of the newsletter.
+The Sherr Lab is excited to update you on research projects we have been working on.
+We have put together a newsletter where memberes of our lab have provided short summaries about their ongoing work.
+We will be emailing a copy to all of our research participants.

 The DDX3X Foundation awarded grant from Chan Zuckerberg Initiative.
 It is a part of the CZI's Rare As One project.
 More details can be found here: https://www.mountsinai.org/about/newsroom/2020/mount-sinai-to-accelerate-rare-disease-research-through-a-grant-from-the-chan-zuckerberg-initiative-pr